MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 * Create a subclass of ``DisplayDrawer`` (implementation of the interface ``UIDrawing``).
 * Overwrite only the desired drawing(s).
    * Each drawing implementation must comply with the clip and color (synchronization with the Graphics Engine already done).
-   * Functions indirections are limited (the drawing algorithm is called as fast as possible).
+   * Function indirections are limited (the drawing algorithm is called as fast as possible).
 * Register this drawer in place of the default display drawer.

 The following graph illustrates the steps to perform a shape drawing (not an image):